Probesys/bileto/docs/developers/translations.md

 ## Domains

-Three domains are actually used:
+Two domains are actively used:

 - messages: the default domain, most of the translations belong to this domain
-- validators: the domain used by the entities validators (and sometimes in controllers to return error messages)
+- errors: the domain used for the errors to display to the user (i.e. entity validations and controllers errors)

-- security: the domain used by the security bundle of Symfony (we almost never use it)
+The `validators` and `security` domains are those created by the Symfony bundles.
+You should not worry about them.

-## Format of messages keys
+## Format of translations keys

-The translations keys of the message domain are using keywords (e.g. `users.index.title`).
+The translations keys are using keywords (e.g. `users.index.title`).

 The first keyword is generally refering to the controller or entity to which the translation belongs (e.g. `users.*`).
 It can also refers to: